Of course, you should start blogging this year (2026) and beyond.

 If you’re still unsure if blogging is viable for a successful online career or business, let the stats guide you in the right direction.

-According to this Wikipedia article, in 2019, we have over 500 million blogs – this figure includes the inactive ones.
+According to this Wikipedia article, in 2019, there were over 500 million blogs, including inactive ones.

 It gets more interesting as time passes by.
-In 2021, according to Oberlo, there were more than 600 million blogs from the 1.7 billion websites.
+In 2026, according to Google’s AI overview, there were more than 600 million active blogs among the 1.7 billion websites.

 What do all these figures mean to you?